Continuing Education Catalog

 Tuesdays | 6 to 8 p.m. | Saratoga Springs High School

 This course emphasizes everyday spoken German and German culture.
-Learn to pronounce and read German words and texts.
+Learn how to pronounce and read German words and texts.
 Participants will also study some grammatical rules.
 New skills will be applied in conversations as they would occur in normal activities.
 Accommodations will be made for beginning- and intermediate-level students.

 Please note: Students should bring a notebook and writing implement.